skadakar/taky-docker/readme.md

 Hotfix for 0.8.1 bug in geochat

-SSL/TCP for datapackages is hacked in the start.sh

 FQDN override for datapackages should not be needed in the future

+SSL/TCP for datapackages is hacked in the in start.sh for FQDN override.